dutzzzzu/MacRo_Pad/CAD/README.md

 # CAD

-3D models for the macropad case.
+3D models for the MacRo_Pad case.

 | Assembly | Case |
 |---|---|